probability-management/PySIPmath/README.md

 ## chanceCalc
 Import function for SIPlibraries; for use in monte carlo simulation or data imports..

-*metalog package cane be found at https://pypi.org/project/metalog/
+*metalog package can be found at https://pypi.org/project/metalog/